Individual Therapy vs Group Therapy – Which One Will You Choose?

 We write our honest reviews but this page may contain affiliate links, with some of the partners mentioned, to support this website.
 Read more here

-Everyone enters therapy for their reasons and maintains individual treatment goals.
 Counseling is typically one-on-one encounters between a counselor and a client, which is a bit of a misconception.
 Group counseling structures are frequent as individual counseling sessions.
-Group therapy represents an entirely different setting than individual therapy, requiring separate skills and knowledge.
+Group therapy sessions represents an entirely different setting than individual therapy, requiring separate skills and knowledge.

 The best type of therapy varies from person to person.
 In comprehensive recovery programs, group and individual counseling are integral components of treatment.
 These two approaches are not different from each other.
 Instead, the insight gained in individual therapy sessions complements those of group therapy.

 Effective treatment plans utilize both approaches along the entire course of recovery.
-However, there are significant differences in style, content, and delivery of individual therapy vs group therapy.
+However, there are significant differences in style, content, and delivery of individual vs group therapy.

-This article will provide you with a better understanding of how each of the modalities works can help make the difference between individual therapy and group therapy feel more navigable.
+This article will provide you with a better understanding of how each of the modalities works can help make the difference between individual and group therapy feel more navigable.

 What is Individual Therapy?

-Individual therapy is where one individual is involved in the therapeutic process with at least one therapist, a therapist can be anyone, including a psychologist, social worker, counselor, psychiatrist, marriage and family counselor, etc.
+Individual therapy is where one individual is involved in the therapeutic process with at least one therapist.
+A therapist can be anyone, including a psychologist, social worker, counselor, psychiatrist, marriage and family counselor, etc.

 What is Group Therapy?

-Group therapy is defined as having more than one client treated at the same time by at least one therapist.
-Some groups have more than one therapist.
 Group size depends on the type of group therapy being employed.
 Researchers who study the effectiveness of group therapy suggest that the ideal maximum number of clients in a group should be around 6-12.
-However, some groups have an even larger number of clients.

 Pros and Cons of Individual Therapy Vs Group Therapy: